skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

- MSGNN: A Multi-structured Graph Neural Network model for real-time incident prediction in large traffic networks(partc 2023) Adaptive control with moving actuators at motorway bottlenecks with connected and automated vehicles(partc 2023) Nonlinear model predictive control of large-scale urban road networks via average speed control(partc 2023)

- A safety-enhanced eco-driving strategy for connected and autonomous vehicles: A hierarchical and distributed framework(partc 2023)
+ MSGNN: A Multi-structured Graph Neural Network model for real-time incident prediction in large traffic networks(partc 2023) Adaptive control with moving actuators at motorway bottlenecks with connected and automated vehicles(partc 2023) Nonlinear model predictive control of large-scale urban road networks via average speed control(partc 2023) Optimal internal boundary control of lane-free automated vehicle traffic Traffic scheduling and control in fully connected and automated networks A safety-enhanced eco-driving strategy for connected and autonomous vehicles: A hierarchical and distributed framework(partc 2023)
  A novel spatio-temporal generative inference network for predicting the long-term highway traffic speed(partc 2023) Decentralized signal control for multi-modal traffic network: A deep reinforcement learning approach(partc 2023)